lithium-powered/CS162_group/doc/project3.md

 ```

 ### Algorithms:
-A path is broken up into tokens, with each seperated by a '/'.
+A path is broken up into tokens, with each separated by a '/'.
 If the first
 character of the path is '/', then the root is the current tracked directory.
 Else, if the first token of the path is '.', then the current tracked
 directory is the current thread's working directory.
 Else. if the first token is '..',